atsukotominaga/music-teaching/material/instruction/instruction.md

 2. 2nd Stimulus

 *Thank you.
 Now, we are moving on to the different musical notation.
 Again, I will show sheet music with the musical notation on the screen in front of you.
-Please read the notation.*
+Please read the notation and practise it until you feel you comfortably perform the piece with the expression.*

-**Open practice.maxpat**
+> **Open practice.maxpat**

 > **Enter the block number 2 (and sheet music will be displayed)**